 Using bold geometric patterns in your design is an incredibly impactful way to make a statement and leave a lasting impression.
 Strong lines, sharp angles and expressive colours can all grab the attention of consumers and draw them in.
-This is why we predict that extreme abstract patterns will be a popular choice for food marketing throughout 2021.
+This is why we predict that extreme abstract patterns will be a popular choice for food marketing throughout 2021 and beyond.

 To create a unique logo for Churche’s Mansion, a seafood and grill restaurant in Nantwich, we incorporated aspects of the building itself.
 We used the clean lines and angles from the woodwork and window patterns to design a sleek logo that can easily be applied across all assets.